nemzyxt/emailrep/README.md

 # emailrep

-Node.js wrapper for the EmailRep API
+Node.js library for the EmailRep API

 ## Installation